mattburnett-repo/reddit-client/README.md

 * App retrieves authorization_token from API
 * App communicates with Reddit API using OAuth
 * Users can retrieve listings based on filters (best / controversial / hot / new / rising / top)
+* Users can view comments related to a given listing
-* Users can search listings
+* Users can search reddit.com for specific search terms
+* Build deployed to Netlify: https://suspicious-hawking-232766.netlify.app/

 ---

 ### Future work
-TBD

----

-### TO DO
-* Implement comments feature
-* UI reacts responsively to changes in display size
-  * Using grid layout, and I'd like to keep that, instead of throwing everything into Flexbox
-* Testing
-  * Need to run Selenium after comments implementation
-* Better / more comprehensive error handling. mostly just display something and let user go back
+* Better / more comprehensive error handling.
+Mostly just display something and let user go back
+  * Look at React error boundary